 My girls and I love making these popsicles before bedtime, then checking out the results the next day… So fun!
 There’s something about making popsicles yourself that feels super rewarding, especially when you partner up with your youngsters to have them help make their own snacks.

 It’s such an easy way to get my kids to eat more fruit and the best part is—they don’t even realize how healthy homemade popsicles are.
-Trust me when I say you will also want to try these Lemon Lime Popsicles, Creamy Banana Popsicles, and Strawberry Popsicles.
+They also love these easy Peanut Butter and Jelly Yogurt Bowls.

 Whip up a batch of your own Fresh Fruit and Yogurt Popsicles and serve them as healthy and refreshing snacks at your next pool party, barbecue, or picnic.
 These frozen treats are guaranteed to be the life of the party!